-Your classification will be worked out based on the level 4 and level 5 modules you studied at Staffordshire University.
+Your classification will be worked out based on the level 4 and level 5 modules you studied at University of Staffordshire.
 We will look at all of your level 4 and 5 work, and remove your lowest module mark, up to a maximum of 30 credits.